jgitlin-p21/chef-server/dev/README.md

 ### Multiple vms

-If you are fortunate enough to have a host beefy enough to run multiple VMs you will hit a snag; the 'chef-server' VM name is global, and there can only be one.
+If you are fortunate enough to have a host beefy enough to run multiple VMs you will hit a snag; the 'cinc-server' VM name is global, and there can only be one.
 To use a different name, set the environment variable export VAGRANT\_MACHINE\_VARIANT to add a suffix to the vm names.